kevpthomas/refactor-challenge/README.md

 I have now done a bit more refactoring, see below for more details.

+### No service layer added
+The existing project was small with relatively simple operations in the existing API endpoints, so I decided to not add a service layer.
+If I was to add such a layer to my refactored architecture, I would:
+* Add a generic ServiceResponse class to my Core.SharedKernel namespace.
+  This class would encapsulate a status (e.g., OK, Error) and the data for the response.
+* Add an IProductsService to my Core.Interfaces namespace.
+This interface would contain methods mirroring those on the repositories, and would return ServiceResponse in each case.
+Data would be Core.Entities classes.
+* Implement IProductsService in Infrastructure.Services.
+The implementation would have repository dependencies injected - refactored from the ProductsController.
+* I would inject an instance of IProductsService into ProductsController.
+I would still need to map from Core.Entities to Web.ApiModels within the controller.

 ### Did not use async methods in API controllers
 I refactored the ProductsController endpoints to be async, and added async methods to the repositories.
 I retained the synchronous repository methods to follow standard .NET library practices to have both sync and async methods.
 I also refactored the unit tests so that I have examples